Glitch-Gecko/glitch-gecko.github.io/now.md

 # Hobbies
 I have a lot of hobbies that I'm very interested in, and recently I've been spending a lot of time slacklining.
 I love being in water, and was a competetive swimmer and diver back in high school.
 I play a lot of video games too, and have recently started playing League of Legends.

+# Work
+I've been a lifeguard for the past three years, for two different employers.
+I currently work for a park district, working at an outdoor pool over the summer and an indoor lap pool for the rest of the year.

 # Music
 Music is a big part of my life, and I was a bass clarinetist for eight years.
 I don't own a bass clarinet, so recently I've been learning piano, and I also occasionally play flute or guitar.